Great Britain 1840 Rainbow Trial Presentation Sheet

 different shades and in all cases the clearest prints have the strongest

 oil".
 Opposite the two One Penny blue stamps is "2 shades of blue both

 fugitive and printed in oil".

-This exceptionally rare piece is Ex the collection of Colonel Bates.
+This exceptionally rare piece was once housed in the renowned Colonel Bates Collection.